a-rust/rot13-puzzle/PROJECT_DESCRIPTION.md

 However, importing <file_name> into test_<file_name> was very confusing
 * Coming from Rust, I expected the module system to be pretty straight-forward
-* After a lot of research, I managed to figure things out.
+* After a lot of research, I managed to figure things out

-Actually writing the unit test was pretty neat and simple (especially with the assert syntax, whcih I was used to in Rust).
+Actually writing the unit test was pretty neat and simple (especially with the assert syntax, which I was used to in Rust)
 * I could have easily defined a single function in ./src/plaintext.py to both generate the random list, and then convert it into a string, but I wanted to separate them to get a feel for how unit testing works in Python

+## Step 2
+Implementing ROT13 was straight-forward, and so was the unit test to check each edge case.

+I realized that importing a module that imported another module was causing problems
+* The fix was to just use the same boilerplate code when importing any module into any other module
+  * I feel like I may be doing things wrong, so I'll have to look into other (successful) ways of importing external directory modules